raywoo32/wheat/README.md

-# Code walk through for running RNA-seq on scinet super computer
+# Code walk through for running RNA-seq on scinet niagara
 #### Please see other .md files for notes on specific topics

 ### Logging into Niagara